Resourcing

 By

 As a project manager, you have a lot on your plate.
-Not only do you need to manage the project's progress, but you also need to ensure all the necessary resources are being utilised efficiently.
-Large projects add another level of complexity to the project manager's workload and create a further need for fast and effective resource-planning strategies.
+Not only do you need to manage the project's progress, but you also need to ensure all the necessary resources are being utilized efficiently.
+Large projects raise the stakes and demand fast, effective decisions inside a resource planning tool.

-What is resource planning?
+What is resource management planning?

 There are a few key factors to consider when reviewing your resources:

-Utilisation targets
+Utilization targets

-Utilisation is defined as the amount of an employee's available time that's used for, billable work, expressed as a percentage.
+Utilization is defined as the amount of an employee's available time that's used for, billable work, expressed as a percentage.
 Targets are typically set at an individual level, with senior members having lower targets due to having more management or business development responsibilities.
 For example, a junior consultant may be set to 95% utlisation target, and a leader of a small firm may still carry a 50% target.

 Daily, weekly, or monthly resourcing